Samford Is Nationally Ranked

-Samford is a premier nationally ranked Christian university.
+Samford University is a leading nationally ranked Christian university.
 Founded in 1841, Samford is the 87th-oldest institution of higher learning in the United States.
-It enrolls 5,692 students from 47 states and 28 countries.
+Located in the Birmingham, Alabama suburb of Homewood, the university’s campus covers approximately 247 acres and is renowned for its beauty and Georgian-Colonial style architecture.
+The university currently enrolls 5,683 students from 47 states and 19 countries.

-Among Samford’s 52,838 alumni have included more than 60 members of the U.S. Congress, eight state governors, two U.S. Supreme Court justices, one Secretary of State, four Rhodes Scholars, multiple Emmy and Grammy award-winning artists, two national championship football coaches, and recipients of the Pulitzer and Nobel Peace prizes.
+Samford’s 55,923 alumni have included more than 60 members of the U.S. Congress, eight state governors, two U.S. Supreme Court justices, one U.S. Secretary of State, four Rhodes Scholars, multiple Emmy and Grammy award-winning artists, two national championship football coaches, and recipients of the Pulitzer and Nobel Peace prizes.

 The university fields 17 intercollegiate sports—eight men’s and nine women’s—that participate at the NCAA Division I level.
 The Samford Bulldogs have won 57 conference championships since joining the Southern Conference in 2008.
 Samford’s athletic teams are among the top schools in the nation in the NCAA Graduation Success Rate (GSR).
 The university received an overall score of 97%, tying for 3rd place among all Division I universities in the country.